Beyond Outrage

-Beyond Outrage (アウトレイジ ビヨンド, Autoreiji Biyondo) is a 2012 Japanese yakuza film directed by Takeshi Kitano, starring Kitano (a.k.a.
-"Beat Takeshi"), Toshiyuki Nishida, and Tomokazu Miura.
-It is a sequel to Kitano's 2010 film Outrage and is followed by the 2017 film Outrage Coda.
+Beyond Outrage (アウトレイジ ビヨンド, Autoreiji Biyondo) is a 2012 Japanese yakuza film directed by and starring Takeshi Kitano, with Toshiyuki Nishida, and Tomokazu Miura.
+It is a sequel to Kitano's 2010 film Outrage and was followed by the 2017 film Outrage Coda.

 Plot summary

 Five years have passed since the events of Outrage.
 Otomo, former Yakuza of the Sanno-kai crime syndicate, is presumed dead after being stabbed in prison by Kimura, whose clan Otomo helped destroy.
 Sekiuchi, chairman of the Sanno-Kai, was assassinated and succeeded by his underboss Kato, who has completely overhauled the syndicate to involve more legitimate businesses and build influence among high-ranking government officials, overseen by Ishihara, Otomo's treasurer and betrayer.
 However, Kato's emphasis on a system of modernization and profit-based promotion offends and concerns the more senior bosses, who are continually passed over in favor of younger, more profitable members and fear becoming obsolete.

 The murder of an anti-corruption cop unnerves his colleagues, who know he was investigating corruption on the part of a Land Minister in league with the Sanno-kai.
 The anti-corruption department decides the Sanno-kai has become dangerously powerful and must be dismantled.
 To that end, they call in detective Kataoka, whose well-known ties among the yakuza allowed him to orchestrate much of the events of the first film.
 Corrupt and self-serving, Kataoka decides to instigate a war between the Sanno-Kai and the Hanabishi-kai from western Japan, in the hopes they will destroy each other.
 He convinces Tomita, one of the most senior and vocally resentful Sanno-kai bosses, to meet with Fuse, chairman of the Osaka branch of the Hanabishi-kai, about forcing Kato to retire.
 Fuse, concerned Tomita lacks the support needed to mount a takeover, reports him to Kato, who kills him as a lesson to other dissenters.

 Kataoka turns to Otomo, whose death was just a rumor spread by Kataoka; he has spent the last five years in a maximum security prison.
 Kimura, his nemesis, has been released and struggles to adjust to civilian life as the owner of a batting cage.
 Kataoka has Otomo's sentence commuted and secures his early parole, while informing Kato and Ishihara he is still alive.
 A paranoid Ishihara hires assassins to kill Otomo, while Kataoka has him meet with Kimura.
-Time has caused the animosity between the two to become remorse, and Kimura expresses interest in joining forces to get revenge on those who betrayed them.
+Time has caused the animosity between the two to turn into remorse, and Kimura expresses interest in joining forces to get revenge on those who betrayed them.
 Otomo knows they are being manipulated by Kataoka and wants no part of it.
-He is contacted by a childhood friend, Chang Dae-Sung, who is now an underworld fixer for gangs in both Japan and Korea and offers him a place in his employment; Otomo promises to consider it.
+He is contacted by a childhood friend, Chang Dae-sung, who is now an underworld fixer for gangs in both Japan and Korea and offers him a place in his employment; Otomo promises to consider it.
 When one of Ishihara's assassins nearly kills him, however, Otomo realizes he will never be left alone and agrees to partner with Kimura.